Social Media

 Qixi festival singapore

-Image credit: Qixi Fest 2023
+Image credit: Qixi Festival

 According to Qixi Fest (七夕乞巧嘉年华) festival director Lynn Wong who is reviving the Qixi Festival celebration in Singapore, the Qixi Festival is not a Chinese Valentine’s Day but centred on the practice of wishing upon the stars under the night sky.
 Qixi was brought over to Singapore as a celebration by women pioneers as early as the 19th century.
 The women formed sisterhood organisations called Seven Sisters’ Associations, or Milky Way Associations, to celebrate Qixi festival together.
-Customs include Qiqiao (乞巧), which is the practice of wishing upon the stars to become skillful in the arts, such as needlework and handicrafts.
+Customs include Qiqiao (乞巧), which is the practice of wishing upon the stars to become skilful in the arts, such as needlework and handicrafts.
 Qixi Festival was marked by grand public displays of handicrafts in Chinatown – especially those that involved Majies (妈姐, domestic servants) from the Shuntak region – but these traditions have disappeared since the 1970s as many Majies began to retire and returned to their hometown.

 Check out the upcoming Qixi Festival events in Singapore here.